Brad Kennedy

 Brad Kennedy (born 18 June 1974) is an Australian professional golfer.
 He has won three times on the Japan Golf Tour and five times on the PGA Tour of Australasia.

 Professional career

-Kennedy turned professional in 1994.
+In 1994, Kennedy turned professional.
 He won several minor tournaments in Queensland.
 In 2003 and 2004 he had a trio of second-place finishes on the European Tour: the 2003 and 2004 Carlsberg Malaysian Opens and the 2004 Madeira Island Open; the first two being co-sanctioned with the Asian Tour, where he was also runner-up in the 2002 Volvo China Open.
 In 2006 he was third in the Barclays Singapore Open, an important event on the Asian Tour.

 Since 2011 Kennedy has played primarily on the Japan Golf Tour where he has won three times.
 He has also been successful on the PGA Tour of Australasia, winning five times.
 His most important wins on the tour have been in the New Zealand Open, which he won in 2011 and 2020.

-He won the PGA Tour of Australasia Order of Merit for the 2020–21 season.